 Marketers can use cohorts in platforms that use look-alike audiences.
 Integrating cohorts into social media apps such as Google Ads and Facebook allows marketers to bring users into the funnel that have the same characteristics as those in the cohort.
 For example, a marketer can create a cohort of users who log in to their platform at least three times a week.
 Using that cohort, the marketer can target similar profiles on Facebook and Google Ads to draw in customers who would likely find the platform valuable as well.

-Cross-channel marketing platforms, such as Braze and Iterable, allow marketers to automate their communication across channels such as in-app notifications and email campaigns.
+Cross-channel marketing platforms, such as and, allow marketers to automate their communication across channels such as in-app notifications and email campaigns.
 In their product marketing platform, marketers can identify segments based on user behavior, such as those who downloaded a whitepaper but haven’t signed up for a free trial.
 Uploading or syncing that segment into these platforms, marketers can then tailor messaging across channels to increase the number of qualified leads.
 These integrations make experimentation seamless by passing information back and forth so small changes can be analyzed and customer information stays current.

-Fishbrain, a mobile photo-sharing and social networking service for anglers, wanted to increase retention and user engagement.
+, a mobile photo-sharing and social networking service for anglers, wanted to increase retention and user engagement.
 Studying user behavior, they were able to identify key moments that drove user retention.
 The team synchronized the experiment cohorts and control groups between Braze and Amplitude and compared campaign effectiveness on driving retention.
-With this continual iteration, Fishbrain saw a 50% increase in week six retention over those users who were in the control group.
+With this continual iteration, Fishbrain saw a in week six retention over those users who were in the control group.

 3. Discover Meaningful Outliers